Orienting undirected phylogenetic networks: Introduction

-Phylogenetic networks are graphs used to describe evolutionary relationships, \leoo{for example, of different species}.
-They generalize the more widely known phylogenetic trees.
-If the leaves of such a network represent extant species, the interior vertices represent hypothetical ancestors.
+Phylogenetic networks are graphs which are used to describe, for example, the evolutionary relationships of extant species~\cite{huson2010phylogenetic}.
+Such networks generalize the more widely-known concept of phylogenetic trees.
+The leaves of such a phylogenetic network represent extant species, while the interior vertices represent hypothetical ancestors.

-Phylogenetic networks are usually rooted, directed graphs, where the vertices and arcs represent evolutionary events (e.g hybridization or gene transfer).
-However, unrooted, undirected graphs have also been studied which still aim to describe an explicit evolutionary history, but do not include directions on the edges.
-Reasons for not including direction can be uncertainty about the location of the root, but also uncertainty about the order in which reticulate events occurred, that is, events where species or lineages merge.
-Moreover, it can be unclear which vertices represent reticulate events and which ones represent speciation events or ``vertical'' descent.
+Phylogenetic networks are usually rooted acyclic directed graphs, where the vertices and arcs combine to represent evolutionary events (e.g\remiee{.,} hybridization or horizontal gene transfer).
+However, unrooted undirected graphs have also been studied which still aim to describe an explicit evolutionary history, but do not include directions on the edges~\cite{morrison2005networks}.
+Reasons for not including directions can be uncertainty about the location of the root and uncertainty about the order in which reticulate events occurred, that is, events where species or lineages merge.
+Moreover, it can be unclear which vertices represent reticulate events and which vertices represent speciation events or ``vertical'' descent.
 See Figure~\ref{fig:intro} for an example of an undirected and a directed phylogenetic network which illustrates these differences in perspective.
-Note that sometimes unrooted networks are also used as a tool to display patterns within data (e.g. split networks~\cite{neighbornet}), but as these networks do not aim to explicitly represent the evolution of the underlying species we do not focus on them here.
+Note that unrooted networks are also used as a tool to display patterns within data (e.g.\remiee{,} split networks~\cite{neighbornet}) but, as these networks do not aim to explicitly represent the evolution of the underlying species, we do not focus on them here.

-Next to fully directed or fully undirected networks, a third option is partly-directed phylogenetic networks.
-Such networks make perfect sense in light of the discussion above and, indeed, several published networks in the biological literature are partly-directed, e.g. for grapes~\cite{grapes} and humans~\cite{humans}, or contain bi-directed arcs, e.g. for bears~\cite{bears}.
+In addition to directed and undirected phylogenetic networks, a third option is partly-directed phylogenetic networks, that is, phylogenetic networks in which only some of the edges are oriented.
+Such networks make sense in light of the discussion above and, indeed, several published phylogenetic networks in the biological literature are partly-directed, e.g., of grape cultivars~\cite{grapes} and of the evolutionary history of Europeans~\cite{humans}, or contain bi-directed arcs, e.g., of bears~\cite{bears}.
 Also, the popular software tool SNAQ produces partly-directed phylogenetic networks~\cite{SNAQ}.
-However, such networks have not been studied yet from a mathematical perspective, even though David Morrison suggested this already in 2013~\cite{blog}: ``Perhaps the possibility of partly directed phylogenetic networks needs more consideration.''
+Despite these publications, partly-directed phylogenetic networks have yet to be studied from a mathematical perspective, even though this was suggested by David Morrison in 2013~\cite{blog}: ``Perhaps the possibility of partly directed phylogenetic networks needs more consideration.''